 Rich in the tradition and history of Maryland, the Office of the Circuit Court is one of the oldest public institutions in the State.
-The Clerk of Court is a locally-elected State official with responsibilities established and regulated by the laws of Maryland and Rules of the Court of Appeals of Maryland.
+The Clerk of Court is a locally-elected State official with responsibilities established and regulated by the laws of Maryland and Rules of the Supreme Court of Maryland.
 Since 1658, the Office of the Clerk of Court has provided the citizens of Maryland with a variety of essential services.
 The revenue collected by the clerks for these services is distributed to city, county, and state governments.

 The following is a partial list of the types of cases filed and processed by the Office of the Clerk of the Circuit Court: